 PALLIATIVE AND HOSPICE CARE

-As our pets age or become ill with chronic disease, their needs change.
-For pets suffering from a host of maladies, there are many therapies currently available that can make them more comfortable.
-These include pain management, massage, acupuncture and laser treatment, as well as tools like portable stairs and ramps, toe grips, non-slip mats, and more.
+Their needs change as our pets age or become ill with chronic diseases.
+For pets suffering from a host of disorders, there are many therapies currently available that can make them more comfortable.
+These include pain management, massage, acupuncture, laser treatment, tools like portable stairs and ramps, toe grips, and non-slip mats.
 Talk to your veterinarian about palliative measures to ease your pet’s suffering.
-Some local veterinarians provide in home hospice care to make terminally ill pets comfortable in their last months, leading to either a natural death or humane euthanasia.
+Some local veterinarians provide in-home hospice care to make terminally ill pets comfortable in their last months, leading to either a natural death or humane euthanasia.

-- Argus Institute at Colorado State University Trained veterinary student volunteers do home visits, offering nursing care, helping with end of life arrangements and providing grief support.
-The service is available for those living within a 30 minute drive of the CSU Veterinary Teaching Hospital in Fort Collins.
+- Argus Institute at Colorado State University Trained veterinary student volunteers do home visits, offer nursing care, help with end-of-life arrangements, and provide grief support.
+The service is available for those living within a 30-minute drive of the CSU Veterinary Teaching Hospital in Fort Collins.

 PET LOSS SUPPORT

-There are many groups along the Front Range offering support for those grieving the loss of a beloved pet.
-Colorado State University’s Argus Institute, established in 1984, is a seminal source of information, resources and counseling to support people grieving the loss of their pet.
-Please see the Argus Pet Loss Support and Resources page for more information about help that’s available in northern Colorado.
+Many groups along the Front Range offer support for those grieving the loss of a beloved pet.
+Colorado State University’s Argus Institute, established in 1984, is a seminal source of information, resources, and counseling to support people grieving the loss of their pet.
+Please see the Argus Pet Loss Support and Resources page for more information about help available in northern Colorado.

 - Pet People Help Support Service 1-888-271-8444